Showing 1866 results

 no2020059431 · Corporate body

 The South Dakota State Climate Office serves as the official source of climate and drought information for the state.
-It provides a range of resources, including data, tools, outlooks, and other climate-related materials to support decision-making across sectors.
-The office serves individuals and organizations involved in agriculture, industry, public safety, and the general public.
-Its information is made accessible through multiple channels, including websites, social media platforms, and both print and electronic publications, ensuring broad availability and public engagement.
+The office provides climate data, analytical tools, outlooks, and related resources to support informed decision-making across multiple sectors.

 no2010123971 · Corporate body